mrkuz/nixos/README.md

 - `/nix/nixpkgs` - A clone of the [nixpkgs repository](https://github.com/NixOS/nixpkgs)
 - `/nix/current` - The active configuration
 - `/nix/channels/nixos` - Local copy of the unstable channel, used as the default Nix expression search path

+## Additions to `/etc`

-- `/nix/share/options.json` - JSON file of all available NixOS options
+- `/etc/nixos/options.json` - JSON file of all available NixOS options
-- `/nix/share/system-packages` - List of installed packages
+- `/etc/nixos/system-packages` - List of installed packages

 # Files & directories